-Spark profit jumps 9 per cent to $167m
+Spark profit jumps 9 per cent to $167m, buoyed by mobile gains

 • Sky says it will merge Lightbox with Neon

-• Sky TV share price 'just makes no sense', CEO Martin Stewart says

-The telco did credit Spark Sport as one of the factors in its revenue lift, along with an increase in its cloud, security and service management growth and a 5.5 per cent lift in "high margin mobile service revenue."
+The telco did credit Spark Sport as one of the factors in its revenue lift, along with an increase in its cloud, security and service management growth and a 5.5 per cent lift in "high margin mobile service revenue," as the telco added a net 62,000 contract customers.

 Spark lifted its mobile market share 1.2 percentage points from the prior year to 40.1 per cent, its highest since 2012.